cloudcant/fcnc/README.md

-# repl project terminated and progress was lost, Development will continue on a local machine but will be slower until i can find another portable development envoirment
+# repl project terminated and progress was lost, Development will continue on a local machine but will be slower until i can find another portable development envoirment or until i get repl working
 <a name="readme-top"></a>
 <br />
 <div align="center">